 A trip to the Mekong Delta is on most people’s Southern Vietnam itinerary.
 In fact, we did a Mekong day trip from Saigon in 2018 that brought us to the village of My Tho.
 The tour agency took us to a small shop that produced and sold honey (we were encouraged to try and buy), we watched a musical performance (we were asked for tips), and we did a rowboat ride through a canal (we were repeatedly pressured for a tip).

 For us, this Mekong River Delta experience was fun and informative, but also quite touristy.
-We didn’t feel like we actually got a sense of the local life in the delta, and we certainly didn’t have any authentic interactions with any Vietnamese locals.
+We didn’t feel like we actually got a sense of the local life in the delta.
+We certainly didn’t have any authentic interactions with any Vietnamese locals.
 The area around My Tho is really beautiful, but when you’re part of a tour you get shuffled from one organized activity to the next, without really getting to enjoy any of it.